 Pérez is known as a passionate advocate for literacy.
 She has worked with various organizations and businesses to coordinate a book distribution program and founded Tu Libro, which has provided more than 500,000 books to students who live in rural and impoverished communities in El Paso County and who don't have regular access to a library.
 Pérez and her team have spearheaded the creation of a library in Socorro, which is the second-largest municipality in El Paso County, providing more than 55,000 area residents with free access to English and Spanish reading materials.

-Pérez is the founder and president of the Rural School Education Program & Scholarship Foundation for students and families in El Paso's rural communities.
-Her initiatives include college and career mentorship programs for graduating seniors, awarding scholarships to students, and grants to public school teachers.
+Pérez is the founder and president of the Rural Schools Education Program & Scholarship Foundation.
+Her initiatives include community service work, college, career, and military service mentorship programs for graduating seniors, awarding scholarships to students, and grants to public school teachers.
 She is the founder of the Texas Student Civic Engagement Project and a YWCA racial justice ambassador.

 As the District 1 representative, Pérez represents Texans in the following counties: Atascosa, Bandera, Brewster, Concho, Crane, Crockett, Culberson, Dimmit, Ector, Edwards, El Paso, Frio, Glasscock, Hudspeth, Irion, Jeff Davis, Kimble, Kinney, La Salle, Loving, Maverick, McCulloch, Medina, Menard, Pecos, Presidio, Reagan, Real, Reeves, Schleicher, Sutton, Terrell, Upton, Uvalde, Val Verde, Ward, Webb, Winkler, Zapata, and Zavala.
 She represents urban, suburban, remote, and rural constituencies cover more than 900 miles of the Texas-Mexico border.